robstarbuck/content.robstarbuck.uk/treact/index.md

 # Improvements

 Because we’ve kept our schema flat by abstracting the keys (in this case taxonomic ranks) we can modify which taxonomic ranks we iterate over.
 Currently we are recursing through "Kingdom", "Order", "Family", "Genus", "Species”.
-If we only want to observe the “Species” though this can easily be achieved by passing to our initial Taxonomy.
+If we only want to observe the “Species” though, this can easily be achieved by passing it in to our initial Taxonomy.

 ```tsx
 function App() {